Muslim Dating & Courting Rituals

 Please don’t apologise, your English outstrips my Indonesian by orders of magnitude, therefore, it is I who should apologise to you.
 As for eccentricities, I don’t think I have any, indeed I believe I’m the only person at work to have ever failed the personality test.

-10. Purba Negoro Says:
+10. Purba Negoro says:

 Geordie you are English.